 Take a Picture in the Morning

-Before you leave for the parks each morning of your trip, take a picture on your phone that clearly shows what your tadpole is wearing from head to toe.
-Repeat for every family member (hey, you never know if Dad’s cell phone will run out of battery).
-The photo will come in handy when a cast member asks you what your child looks like.
+Take a picture of your child before you leave for the parks.
+Use the photo when a cast member asks you what your child looks like or is wearing.
 It’s one less thing you’ll need to stress about when you’re trying not to panic.
 If you happen to change clothes during the day, remember to take another picture.

 Wear Noticeable Clothing

 Speaking of outfits, pack bright or neon-colored clothing!
-Whether it’s day or night, it’ll be much easier to spot a fluorescent yellow shirt among the sea of strangers.
+You can spot a fluorescent yellow shirt much easier among the crowd.
 Consider wearing light-up shoes or cheap glow stick bracelets or necklaces so it’s easier to keep track of your child at night.
 If you have multiple tadpoles, dress them alike in similar colors or matching outfits.
-Taking it a step further, many families create custom T-shirts so that everyone has the same shirt design.
+Many families design custom T-shirts so that everyone wears the same shirt.
 Tad rolled his eyes at ours, but we think it also serves as a nice memento!

 Have a Predetermined Meeting Location

 As soon as you walk into the park, find a place where you can meet if you get separated during the day.
 Be as specific as you can.
 For instance, wait next to the tall flag pole at the entrance of Main Street, rather than next to Cinderella Castle where there are multiple pathways.
-Keep in mind that this backup plan may only work for older children and teens who can navigate their way to this spot, or can at least remember it and find help from a cast member to get there.
+This backup plan works best for older children and teens who can navigate to this spot or can at least remember it and find help from a cast member to get there.

 We also suggest finding the exit or choosing a nearby spot before you get on each ride.
 Point it out in case your party gets split up, and meet there once you exit the ride.